gotchoices/MyCHIPs/doc/learn-tally.md

   - Information for addressing the entity's CHIP account
   - Information about the entity's identity
 ```
-In JSON format, the certificate would look like this
+In JSON format, the certificate would look something like this
 (properties shown as arrays can be a single object or an array):
 ```
 CHIPCert: {